 He is particularly interested in beating-heart surgery, cardiac arrhythmias, and minimally invasive cardiac surgery.
 But, his other specialization is also thoracic medicine, which includes lung cancer, pneumothorax, and pleural effusion.

-His two main areas of interest, heart and lungs problems, are linked to pectus abnormalities.
+His two main areas of interest, heart and lung problems, are linked to pectus abnormalities.
 That leads to his second specialty in chest wall deformities.

 He is a globally recognized adult Nuss surgeon who has modified the Nuss operation with various novel procedures to improve pain management and decrease surgical risks.
 Those improvements are a big step for us who have this chest deformity.